bpmct/raspi-tools/README.md

 Code isn't amazing but it does the job.
 I will do my best to keep it backwards compatible as I (slowly) refactor.

+Latest (master) build is running on https://raspi.tools

-Latest (master) build is running on https://bpmct.net/projects/raspi
+Latest (dev) build is running on https://bpmct.net/projects/raspi

 ## Run this on your server: